r4ruk/openrelik-pipeline/README.md

 This repository provides an all-in-one DFIR solution by deploying Timesketch, OpenRelik, Velociraptor, and the custom OpenRelik Pipeline tool via Docker Compose.
 It allows users to send forensic artifacts (e.g., Windows event logs or full triage acquisitions generated with Velociraptor) to an API endpoint, which triggers a workflow to upload the files to OpenRelik and generate a timeline.
 Depending on the configuration, the workflow can use log2timeline (Plaso) or Hayabusa to produce the timeline and push it directly into Timesketch.
 This automated approach streamlines artifact ingestion and analysis, turning what used to be multiple separate processes into a more convenient, “push-button” deployment.

 ### To do
-* Add Velociraptor tags into artifacts so timelines from systems tied to an investigation by tags can all be added to the same sketch for that investigation
+* <del>Add Velociraptor tags into artifacts so timelines from systems tied to an investigation by tags can all be added to the same sketch for that investigation</del>
 * Add nginx config to simplify the URLs/ports

 ### Notes